 Types of companies in Romania available for incorporation

-You can incorporate a company in Romania in the form of a limited liability company (LLC), a joint stock company and a branch (these are the most popular forms of legal entities).
+You can incorporate a company in Romania in the form of a limited liability company (LLC), a joint stock company or a branch (these are the most popular forms of legal entities).

 Joint Stock Companies (Societate pe actiuni | S.A.)